interfax/interfax-python/README.rst

 Timeouts
 ~~~~~~~~

-The client takes a timeout parameter, this is passed directly to the underlying
+The client takes a timeout parameter, this is a floating point number of seconds
-requests object.
+for the client to wait between receiving data before issuing a timeout error.

 .. code:: python
     interfax = InterFAX(timeout=0.001)